Amynthas agrestis

 Amynthas agrestis, the Asian jumping worm, is a species of worm in the family Megascolecidae.
-It has a smooth, glossy, grey or brown body with a milky-white clitellum, and can range from 1.5 to 8 in in length.
-Amynthas agrestis is native to Japan and the Korean Peninsula, and was introduced to North America due to increased human activity during the 19th century; it is considered to be an invasive species in the United States.
+It has a smooth, glossy, grey or brown body with a milky-white clitellum that is generally a collar-like band around their body.
+The length can range from 1.5 to 8 in.
+Amynthas agrestis is located about 14-16 segments away from their head with a thick lifted, pinky appearance.
+Adult worms are able to reach the length of 10-13 centimeters.
+If they are disturbed, they move in a motion that mocks the movement of a snake, moving back and forth simultaneously.
+A. agrestis is also able to break off a piece of its tail segments in the attempt to escape predators.
+As a result, they have earned the nicknames of “crazy worm”, "jumping worm", and “snake worm”.
+Amynthas agrestis is native to Japan, Korea and Taiwan.
+They were introduced to North America due to increased human activity during the 19th century; it is considered to be an invasive species in the United States.
 Worms within the genus Amynthas (jumping worms) reproduce and develop quicker than their European counterparts.